jrudess/streamdvr/README.md

 ### Setup ###

 * Dependencies: `bash`, `node.js >= 10.13.0`, `npm`, `git`, and `ffmpeg`
-  * streamdvr does not work in a windows command prompt.
-Use WSL to run streamdvr in Windows.
+  * StreamDVR does not work in a windows command prompt.
+Use WSL to run StreamDVR in Windows.
 * Optional Dependencies: `streamlink`, `youtube-dl`

-  * `streamlink` can be used to record instead of ffmpeg with a streamlink plugin at https://github.com/back-to/generic
+  * Using `streamlink` requires an additional streamlink plugin at https://github.com/back-to/generic
-  * `streamlink` is used to fetch m3u8 URLS for FC2 and Pixiv by default
+  * `streamlink` is used to fetch m3u8 URLs for FC2 and Pixiv by default
     * `fc2` requires a streamlink plugin provided at `plugins/streamlink/fc2.py`
   * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch, Mixer, and Youtube by default
-  * `mfcauto` is used to fetch m3u8 URLs for MyFreeCams

 * Install StreamDVR
   >On GitHub, click `Clone or download`, `Download ZIP`.
   >Or run `git clone https://github.com/jrudess/streamdvr.git`

-* Run `npm install` to fetch all of the package dependences listed in package.json.
+* Run `npm install` to locally install all dependencies in package.json

 ### Instructions ###